b0nesss/charity-web3/backend/README.md

-**Charity-List3R**, is a A Charity Listing DAO developed during internal hackathon of BlocSoc IITR, where a Charitable Organisation can enroll themselves under the categories it wishes to (e.g. world hunger), and provide regular updates to their funders about their charitable deeds, to increase their credibility score.
+**Charity List3R**, is a A Charity Listing DAO developed during internal hackathon of BlocSoc IITR, where a Charitable Organisation can enroll themselves under the categories it wishes to (e.g. world hunger), and provide regular updates to their funders about their charitable deeds, to increase their credibility score.